ArturoGuerra/tns-csi/README.md

 ## Acknowledgments

-This driver is designed to work with storage systems that provide TrueNAS-compatible APIs.
+This driver is designed to work with TrueNAS and systems that provide TrueNAS-compatible APIs.
 TrueNAS is a trademark of iXsystems Inc.